Advanced Video Coding: Licensing

-On August 26, 2010, MPEG LA announced that royalties won't be charged for H.264 encoded Internet video that is free to end users.
+On August 26, 2010, MPEG LA announced that royalties would not be charged for H.264 encoded Internet video that is free to end users.
 All other royalties remain in place, such as royalties for products that decode and encode H.264 video as well as to operators of free television and subscription channels.
 The license terms are updated in 5-year blocks.